sparkflows/sparkflows-docs/docs/mlops/admin-guide/influx-db/influx-db-install.rst

 #.
 Type my-token in the Token field.
 (Once the save and test button is clicked, the password is hidden and replaced with configured.)
 #.
 Save & Test: Success will display two green notifications (3 buckets found + Datasource updated).

+..
+Note:: The address http://influxdb:8086/ is the address visible from the Grafana container in the internal network orchestrated by docker-compose.